oliverwkim/oliverwkim.github.io/research.md

 <span class="sans">Privilège Exorbitant?
 The Developmental Effects of the CFA Franc</span>, with Abdoulaye Cissé and Joel Ferguson.

-<span class="sans">Land Reform and the Taiwanese Miracle</span>, with Jen Kuan Wang. [<a href="{{ site.url }}/papers/KimWang_Taiwan.pdf">Latest Draft</a>]
+<span class="sans">Land Reform in Taiwan, 1950-1961: Effects on Agriculture and Structural Change </span>, with Jen Kuan Wang. [<a href="{{ site.url }}/papers/KimWang_Taiwan.pdf">Latest Draft (July 2024)</a>]

-<em><span class="sans">Abstract:</span></em> Taiwan’s 1950s land reform, which redistributed land to tenant farmers, has long been thought of as central to its growth miracle, but this claim has never been tested with modern
-empirical tools.
-By assembling a novel dataset from historical archives and exploiting a natural experiment in the second phase of the reform program, we study land reform’s effect on Taiwan’s economic development.
-We have three main findings.
-First, land reform reduced tenancy and increased the share of smallholder farmers.
-Second, land reform significantly increased the yields of rice, Taiwan’s main staple crop.
-Finally, agricultural productivity growth pulled labor from the manufacturing sector, consistent with a standard neoclassical growth model.
-Considering the large boon to agricultural productivity, these results strongly suggest that land reform had a large and positive impact on Taiwan’s economic development.
+<em><span class="sans">Abstract:</span></em> 		Using two instrumental variables strategies, we study Taiwan's landmark 1950s land reform, long seen as central to its growth miracle.
+Phase II of reform redistributed formerly Japanese public lands, reducing tenancy, boosting rice yields, and pulling labor from manufacturing back to agriculture.
+By contrast, phase III, which reduced tenancy by breaking up larger estates, did not increase agricultural productivity and pushed labor out of agriculture.
+Phase II likely increased yields by lifting crop choice constraints, while phase III may have created farms too small to be economically viable.
+These differential results complicate traditional favorable narratives of Taiwan's reform.

 ## Publications